 - - Just Military Loans repayment terms range from 12 to 36 months

 - - There are no prepayment penalties

-The website does not provide its interest rates.
-If you call customer service they will tell you they cannot provide rates over the phone and that you must complete an application, which includes a hard credit pull, before seeing the terms of the loan.
+If you call customer service, they will tell you they cannot provide specific rates and fees over the phone and that you must complete an application, which includes a hard credit pull, before seeing the terms of the loan.

 How Much Money Can I Borrow from Just Military Loans?

 Loan amounts vary between $2,000 and $15,000.
 A 12-month loan of $4,500 will have monthly payments of $557.86.
 The origination fee could be $1,800 and would be divided into 12 equal installments.
 This would bring the total cost of the loan to $8,494.32 plus transfer fees.